Purple-Pyjamas/Layoffs-Data-Analysis-MySQL/README.md

 ## :clipboard: Project Overview

 Raw data is rarely ready for analysis.
 In this project, I used **MySQL** to clean and prepare a layoffs dataset for analysis, focusing on improving data quality, consistency, and usability.
-The data showed varying numbers of employees who were let go across various companies, as well as what stage those companies were in when the layoffs happened, and how much revenue was made in the same year.
+The data showed varying numbers of employees who were laid off across various companies, as well as what stage those companies were in when the layoffs happened, and how much revenue was made in the same year.
 The cleaning process included:

 * Creating staging tables to preserve the original dataset
 * Identifying and removing duplicate records